Tested on Debian 9.4.0

 Disable console blanking

-This probably isn’t needed as we’ll be running X, but it won’t hurt Add the following to the end of
+This probably isn’t needed as we’ll be running X, but I like to add it anyway.
+Add the following to the end of

 setterm -blank 0 -powersave off &> /dev/null